More Than a Bird: Symbolism and Stillness in The Goldfinch

-Why The Goldfinch Painting Matter
+The Goldfinch Painting by Carel Fabritius

-The Goldfinch Painting Carel Fabritius
+The Goldfinch Painting by Carel Fabritius

 Nestled in the modest yet haunting stillness of a panel just under 10 inches high is one of the most enigmatic paintings in Dutch art: The Goldfinch, created in 1654 by Carel Fabritius.
 To the untrained eye, it might seem simple, almost too simple.
 A small bird, chained to a perch, set against a bare, pale background.
 But as with many masterpieces of the Dutch Golden Age, simplicity masks a deep reservoir of meaning, emotion, and technical genius.